sitoolkit/sit-ds/README.md

       <br>

    1. Import artifacts
-      * Run this only if you are using cmd.
+      * run this only if you are using cmd
       ```bat
       docker run -v %CD%/backup:/backup -it --rm alpine sh -c "apk add curl bash && bash"
       ```